prettier/prettier/docs/plugins.md

 ```

 This function is used for deciding whether a comment can be attached to
 a particular AST node.
-By default, _all_ AST attributes are traversed
+By default, _all_ AST properties are traversed
 searching for nodes that comments can be attached to.
 This function
 is used to prevent comments from being attached to a particular node.
 A typical implementation looks like